-Our searchable database has over 500 cookers reviewed and rated by the world’s leading authority on the subject, the world’s only full time grill and smoker tester, Max Good.
-Many have comments from owners.
-You can find the search functions in the left column and below on mobile devices.
+Our searchable database has over 600 cookers reviewed and rated by the world’s leading authority on the subject, the world’s only full time grill and smoker tester, Max Good.
+Many reviews also have useful comments from owners.

 You should also read the articles linked below for shopping tips.

-5) Gas comes in two forms, bottles of liquid propane, and piped in natural gas.
+Gas comes in two forms, bottles of liquid propane (“LP”), and piped in natural gas (“NG”).
 The flavor is identical.
-Gas grills and smokers are extremely easy to use and produce good flavor, especially when combined with hardwood chips, chunks, or pellets.
-Gas grills are the most popular because they fire right up and require little cleanup.
+These grills and smokers are extremely easy to use and produce good flavor when combined with hardwood chips, chunks, or pellets.
+Grills fueled by LP or NG are the most popular because they fire right up and require little cleanup.
 For more about how gas grills work, their strengths and weaknesses, read my article on gas grill setup.
 Click here for our overview of gas grills, and here for our take on gas smokers.

 Here is a video on how to buy a gas grill.